 - the photographer name, location, etc. embedded via Adobe Lightroom, Bridge or similar software by the photographer

-In Asset Bank it is possible to harvest this data and use it to populate an asset's attribute values automatically.
+In Asset Bank it is possible to harvest this embedded data and use it to populate an asset's attribute values.
 To do this you need to first set up a mapping between the embedded data field and an attribute in Asset Bank.
 This is achieved on the Admin > Attributes > Embedded Data Mappings page:

 When adding a new data mapping you need to provide the following information:

-- Attribute - Select an attribute that you want the embedded data field to map to.
+- Attribute - Select the attribute that you want the embedded data field to map to.
 You may want to set up a custom attribute for this on the Manage Attributes page.

 - Embedded data type - There are a number of different formats for embedded data depending on the file format of the image and the device used to create the image.
 Each format has a different set of fields, so you will need to know the format of the field you are interested in and specify it here.
 (Not sure what the type is?
 Read this article for help.)

-- Mapping direction - Select 'Upload' if you want the system to copy an embedded data value into an attribute value when you upload the image.
-Select 'Download' if you want the system to copy an attribute value into an embedded data field when you download the image.
+- Mapping direction - Select 'Upload' if you want the system to copy an embedded data value into an attribute value when you upload the asset.
+Select 'Download' if you want the system to copy an attribute value into an embedded data field when you download the asset.

-- Delimiter - If the attribute contains multiple values (such as a keywords fields) then you can specify a delimiter here.
+- Delimiter - If the attribute contains multiple values (such as a keywords field) then you can specify a delimiter here.